Data-to-Insight-Center/Matchmaker/README.md

 Matchmaker is a recommendation tool that selects repositories for depositing a Research Object using Repository and People information.

+A new improved version of Matchmaker, "Data-MatchMaker", can be fount at https://github.com/Data-to-Insight-Center/Data-MatchMaker.
+Data-MatchMaker is a flexible and a general purpose matchmaker, and is powered by the state of the art IBM "Drools" rules engine.

 Steps to build:
 ---------------
 1) Checkout the SEAD-Monitoring tool from Github and build it using Maven